seolcu/linux-setup-script/README.md

 # linux-setup-script

-OOTB productive setup script for [debian, arch, fedora, nix], GNOME.
+OOTB productive setup script for some distros/desktops.

-## setup
+## Usage

 ### 0. prerequisites

-- python3-venv
 - git

 ### 1. clone this repo